-Generally, people opt for sexual intercourse without any protection when they are looking to conceive a child.
+Generally, people opt for sexual intercourse without any protection when looking to conceive a child.
 However, the possibility still remains that the traditional method of conception may not work.

-Given that the traditional method of natural conception is not one that is working, or one that can be employed, there are enough options to consider to realise your dreams of becoming a parent.
-Medical advancements have now made it possible to not only conceive, but carry a healthy baby full term, without intercourse.
+Given that the traditional method of natural conception is not one that is working or one that can be employed, there are enough options to consider to realise your dreams of becoming a parent.
+Medical advancements have made it possible to conceive and carry a healthy baby full term without intercourse.

 Some of the methods mentioned below can help you have your baby by becoming pregnant in a ‘different’ way.

-Bear in mind that when attempting at home insemination, there are some very important points to know.
-Before you go through with it, speak with your doctor to understand safety precautions that you must adhere to, do’s and don’ts as well as your chances of conception through this method.
+Bear in mind that there are some very important points to know when attempting at-home insemination.
+Before you go through with it, speak with your doctor to understand safety precautions that you must adhere to, do’s and don’ts, and your chances of conception through this method.

-- Track your period, and ensure the dates that you are working with are in your fertile period, close to your date of ovulation.
+- Track your period and ensure the dates you are working with are in your fertile period, i.e., close to your ovulation date.

 - Do not attempt to insert the sperm into the uterus or cervix, as this can be extremely dangerous.
 Sperm should be inserted only into the vagina.

-- Use a new, clean, needleless disposable syringe, to insert the sperm into the vagina.
-Collect the semen in a clean dry receptacle, then pull into the syringe.
+- Use a new, clean, needleless disposable syringe to insert the sperm into the vagina.
+Collect the semen in a clean, dry receptacle, then pull it into the syringe.

-- Make sure that there is no air in the syringe, as the introduction of an air bubble may cause an embolism which can be fatal.
+- Make sure that there is no air in the syringe, as the introduction of an air bubble may cause an embolism that can be fatal.

-- Remember that this method of insemination does not protect you from sexually transmitted diseases.
+- Remember that this insemination method does not protect you from sexually transmitted diseases.

 This is a slightly advanced medical technique, termed as IUI, which is a combination of the turkey baster technique and IVF.
 This is usually opted for by couples where the male partner’s fertility levels are low or by single women who are fit to have a baby.
 During ovulation, the egg reaches the uterus, awaiting fertilisation by a sperm.
 In IUI, the woman chooses the sperm either from a donor or the bank.
 A medical professional then introduces the sperm right inside the uterus close to the egg using a catheter.
 The process is similar to that of a Pap smear test.
 Lying down by tilting the pelvis upwards can help increase the chances of fertilisation.
 Most women feel only minor cramps, and they can resume their usual lives within no time.
 However, this process might have to be repeated for a bunch of cycles until it is successful.

-At times, a couple may fail to have proper sexual intercourse because of conditions like erectile dysfunction or vaginismus, faced by a man and woman respectively.
+At times, a couple may fail to have proper sexual intercourse because of conditions like erectile dysfunction or vaginismus faced by a man and woman, respectively.
 This makes it either difficult to have intercourse or painful.
 However, there is still a way for the couple to try and get pregnant.
 Many young adults are advised to use protection because even the slightest exposure of sperm to the vagina can cause a woman to get pregnant.
-This is exactly what a couple can try and use to their advantage, by trying to have an ejaculation as close to the vagina as possible.
+This is exactly what a couple can try and use to their advantage by trying to have an ejaculation as close to the vagina as possible.
 Some women can bear penetration up to a certain depth.
-This is even better since the ejaculation can take place inside the vagina and the woman can tilt her pelvis upwards to increase chances of conception.
+This is even better since ejaculation can take place inside the vagina, and the woman can tilt her pelvis upwards to increase the chances of conception.

 Now, it certainly is up for debate whether you would ‘technically’ be pregnant if you have a surrogate carrying your baby.
 But no doubt, you will most certainly have a baby that will be your very own in every way.

 There are numerous ways to get pregnant without penetration, and each one has its benefits and costs associated with it.
 Intercourse might not be a choice or a possibility in a few cases, and this is where medical science can come to your rescue.
-However, if none of these methods seem to work, it is best to keep yourself open for adoption as well, since that can provide you with the joy of being a parent, too.
+However, if none of these methods seem to work, it is best to keep yourself open for adoption as well, as that can also provide you with the joy of becoming a parent.